darltrash/lumi/docs/mimi.md

     # Tabs are not required, but they make things nice

     number: 300      # Same number syntax as Lua
-    string: "great"  # Only '"' allowed, sorry
+    string: "great"  # Only '"' allowed, for now :)
     string2: We ird! # Gets trailing space removed
     boolean: yes     # True and false become yes and no "speci@l!": 0xff # '"' for unconventional key names